Jim Dale: Voice work

-He narrates the Harry Potter video games and many of the interactive "extras" on the Harry Potter DVD releases.
+Dale narrates the Harry Potter video games and many of the interactive "extras" on the Harry Potter DVD releases.
 He also holds one current and two former Guinness World Records.
 He holds one current record for occupying the first six places in the Top Ten Audio Books of America and Canada 2005.
 Previously, he held records for creating the most character voices for an audiobook (134 for Harry Potter and the Order of the Phoenix in 2003, followed by 146 voices for Harry Potter and the Deathly Hallows in 2007), though the record was later awarded to Roy Dotrice for his 2004 recording of A Game of Thrones.
 Dale opened every episode of the ABC drama Pushing Daisies as the unseen narrator.

 In the mid-1960s, Dale presented Children's Favourites on BBC Radio for a year.

-He narrated the Peter and the Starcatchers (2004) audio book, and its three sequels.
+Dale narrated the Peter and the Starcatchers (2004) audio book, and its three sequels.
 In 2018, Dale narrated SPIN: The Rumpelstiltskin Musical by Edelman and Fishman, noted as being the first audiobook musical of its kind.
 SPIN was released by Harper Audio on 9 January 2018.
 The following year, Dale narrated Puss In Boots a Musical by Edelman and Fishman, adapted for the audiobook by Edelman, Fishman, and Khristine Hvam.
 It was released by Harper Audio on 27 August 2019.